vardan13/Hotel-Management-System/README.md

 # Hotel-Management-System

-How to run Hotel Management System Project in Angular JS with Source Code?
+How to run Hotel Management System Project in Angular JS with Source Code
-Time needed: 5 minutes

 Here’s the step’s on how to run a Hotel Management System Project in Angular JS with Source Code